scottpetrovic/krita-org-hugo/content/en/posts/2017/interview-with-erica-wagner.md

 ### How did you find out about Krita?

-In late 2015, I searched in Google “Free Alternatives to Paint Tool Sai”.
+In late 2015, I searched in Google "Free Alternatives to Paint Tool Sai".
 At the time, I was downloading all kinds of programs and just playing around in them so see which ones I liked.
 A website called Alternitateto.net popped up with results of different programs to use instead of Paint Tool Sai.
 I tried three or four different programs, one of them being Krita.

 ### What was your first impression?